 See, everyone on the internet is not your customer (I was guilty of committing this belief mistake when I launched my first business).
-You need to define your target audience.
+You need to define your target audience via search engine optimization and aim for conversion optimization.
 And that’s where creating personas helps.

 Sometimes you might even need to lose traffic to get more customers.

 William Reed found that his client’s website traffic growth had slowed down – only increasing about 10-13% over six months.